s566319/streaming-01-getting-started/README.md

 In addition to the original files, you should have one or more new files and an edited Markdown file.
 If not, return to VS Code and edit/execute files as needed.
 Then commit and push again.

-Common Issue: If your computer hangs because you forgot the commit message, just enter your message in the top line of the file it shows in the editor.
-Then click the checkmark in the upper right to close that file and save your commit message.
-"Sync your changes" to push to GitHub.

-✔️ Make sure your git add / commit / push completes successfully.
-If not, post screenshots, error messages, and questions in the discussion.
-We've all been there when first learning Git and we can help.
----

 ## Additional Resources